rainazab/rainazab/README.md

 # i build things fast and fix them after

-shipped [bottlr](https://bottlr.tech) in 48 hours at SF Hacks — a real-time campus recycling pickup network.
+shipped [bottlr](https://bottlr.tech) in 48 hours at SF Hacks — a real-time recycling pickup network.
 won SFU Innovation & Emerging Tech and Future of Work Ventures: Best Hack.

 *if i can't explain the product in one sentence, i treat that as a bug.*